Need for change

 The EU’s Biodiversity Strategy

 The EU Biodiversity Strategy is a longer-term plan for protecting nature and reversing the degradations of ecosystems.
 The strategy includes various targets, including ensuring ten percent space for nature on agricultural land.

-As civil society, we need to get active and ensure that the strategies are transformed into enforceable law without being watered down by the industrial industry lobby.
+As civil society, we need to get active and ensure that the strategies are transformed into enforceable law without being watered down by the agro-industrial lobby.
 Amidst the the social and ecological crisis in farming, we need to ensure that ambitious targets are being implemented!
 We want a fair food and farming system – we want it NOW!

 Reducing pesticides is key for the transition